← Back to Stories

 Key details reported by multiple sources:

-• The suspect is a 45-year-old Australian man named Simon Peter Carman, born in Ballarat
+• The killer is a 45-year-old Ballarat-born Australian named Simon Peter Carman (referred to as 'He' or 'Carman' in articles)

-• Carman was arrested at Bangkok’s Suvarnabhumi Airport attempting to leave the country
+• Carman was arrested at Bangkok’s Suvarnabhumi airport attempting to leave the country with a suitcase containing Donhomla’s body

-• Carman lived in a condominium in Jomtien, a 20-minute drive south from Walking Street
+• Carman lived in Jomtien, a 20-minute drive south from Walking Street, in a condominium for about eight months

-• The meeting between Carman and Cake occurred near Soi 7 and the beach in Jomtien
+• The meeting between Carman and Donhomla occurred near Soi 7 and the beach in Jomtien at around 3am on Thursday

 • Carman was charged with murder, concealment of a body, moving or destroying a body, and taking a minor aged between 15 and 18 for sexual purposes